openpaymentseurope/samples/CreateConsent/README.md

 {
-  "ClientId": "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx", // An API client id created in our Developer Portal "RedirectURI": "https://acme.com/",                 // A redirect URI registered with the client in Developer Portal "PSUContextScope": "private",                       // Which context to use, private or corporate accounts "PSUCorporateId": "",                               // If corporate context, your corporate id with the bank is given here "UseProductionEnvironment": false,                  // If true, production environment is used, otherwise sandbox "ProductionClientCertificateFile": "acme.com.pfx",  // If production environment, your client certificate filename
+  "ClientId": "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx", // An API client id created in our Developer Portal "RedirectURI": "https://acme.com/",                 // A redirect URI registered with the client in Developer Portal "PSUContextScope": "private",                       // Which context to use, "private" or "corporate" accounts "PSUCorporateId": "",                               // If corporate context, your corporate id with the bank is given here "UseProductionEnvironment": false,                  // If true, production environment is used, otherwise sandbox "ProductionClientCertificateFile": "acme.com.pfx",  // If production environment, your client certificate filename